ejyothi/MantisBT-MarkDownEditor/README.md

 Mantis MarkDownEditor
 ====================

-A MantisBT plugin to enable Bootstrap-Markdown Editor(https://github.com/toopay/bootstrap-markdown) on Description, Steps to Reproduce, Additional Information, and Notes fields.
+A MantisBT plugin to enable Bootstrap-Markdown Editor on Description, Steps to Reproduce, Additional Information, and Notes fields.
+The plugin will also auto-complete usernames mentioned in the above fields.

 Pre-requisites
 --------------